Castletownroche: National Ploughing Championships

 The annual National Ploughing Championships were held in the area in 1999.

 Places of interest

 Notable buildings in Castletownroche include Blackwater Castle and the ruins of Bridgetown Abbey, a 13th-century Augustinian monastery of the priors of St. Victor.
-A holy well, Knockanare Well, is situated on the left bank of the River Awbeg and southeast of the Ballyhoura Mountains.
-A Sheela na Gig once stood next to this well.
+A holy well is situated on the grounds of Blackwater Castle, on the bank of the River Awbeg.
+A Sheela na Gig carving once stood next to this well.

 Annes Grove Gardens, laid out in the early twentieth century around an eighteenth-century house, are near Castletownroche.
 Many of the rhododendrons within the gardens were collected on expedition by Frank Kingdon-Ward.
 Behind the house, paths pass limestone cliffs and overlook Awbeg River and lily ponds.
 While originally open to the public, the gardens were closed for a number of years.
 In 2016, it was proposed that the gardens be taken over by the Office of Public Works (OPW).
 The gardens reopened to the public in April 2022, with restoration work continuing.